Research Overview

 For animal agriculture, we are studying the impact of early nutrition on the growth and development of skeletal muscle and adipose tissue, which impacts animal production efficiency and meat quality.

-For human health, we are exploring the epigenetic changes in progenitor cells during fetal development as affected by maternal obesity and diabetes.
+For human health, we are exploring the epigenetic changes in progenitor cells during embryonic and fetal development as affected by maternal obesity and exercise.

-We use in vitro cell culture, transgenic animals and livestock as experimental models.
-A wide range of laboratory techniques are used in our studies, including single-cell multi “omics” analysis, immunoblotting, ELISA, immunohistochemical staining, proteomic analyses, real-time PCR, DNA manipulation, RNA interference and epigenetic analyses, pyrosequencing and bioinformatics analysis, as well as traditional biochemical and enzyme activity assays.
+For our studies, we use bioinformatic analysis, computational modeling, in vitro cell culture, transgenic animals and livestock.
+A wide range of laboratory techniques are used in our studies, including single-cell multi “omics” analysis, immunoblotting, ELISA, immunohistochemical staining, proteomic analyses, real-time PCR, DNA manipulation, RNA interference and epigenetic analyses, pyrosequencing and metadata analysis, as well as traditional biochemical and enzyme activity assays.